UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

 </div>

 notes:
-with data that is enharently spatial in nature, we see we lose information and can potentially confuse our viewer if we shuffle data location and order.
+with data that is inherently spatial in nature, we see we lose information and can potentially confuse our viewer if we shuffle data location and order.

 ---